helloDolin/books/english_study/english_study.md

 The purpose of the book is to provide a complete guide to the university.
 =====================================================================
 He only received a fraction of the profits.
-The extent of the damage was severe(严重). minScrollExtent
+The extent（范围、程度、长度） of the damage was severe(严重). minScrollExtent
 If you're running pod install manually, make sure flutter pub get is executed first.
 He wrote the first draft of his novel last month.